annegretW/Masterarbeit_EEG_Uncertainties/README.md

 ## File structure
-* data - contains meshes, transfermatrices, electrodes, leadfieldmatrices
+* data - contains meshes, transfer matrices, electrodes, leadfield matrices
 * evaluations - contains notebooks creating evaluations of the results
 * python - contains all python code to run the project
 * results - contains the results of the algorithm